 Pre-registration is now closed.
 Please register on-site at the ACG Registration Desk, located in the Main Lobby of the Hawaii Convention Center.
 See the Schedule at a Glance for open times.

-After September 18, 2013, registration will only be available on-site at the ACG Registration Desk at the San Diego Convention Center on a space available basis.
+You may register on-site at the ACG Registration Desk at the Hawaii Convention Center beginning Friday, October 16.
+Some sessions have limited space available.
 Pre-registration is strongly recommended.

 In addition, the ASGE will offer a one-day Endoscopy course.
 Separate registration fees apply for all optional Friday courses.

 The American College of Gastroenterology is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 The ACG designates these live activities for a maximum as noted below of AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.